Do You Need To Stay Connected While Travelling?

 Wifi Is The Easiest and Cheapest Way To Stay Connected

 By far, the easiest way to stay connected while travelling is to use wifi.
 You will probably have wifi at your hotel or cruise ship.
 It may not be fast or very good most of the time, but you can use it for basic email updates.
+If you are travelling to the best holiday park near Clitheroe, then you will be able to take advantage of the free Wifi.

 Most cities have large number of locations with free wifi.
 Most people go looking for coffee shops with free wifi.
 You may look for the library.
 Train stations and airports can help you when you arrive in a new town.
 Some towns are starting to have free wifi zones at key points around town.
 There are apps and web sites that can tell you where all the local free wifi hotspots are.